Yamantaka Eye: Art

 As well as his music, Eye is famous for his mixed-media style of art that utilises airbrush, marker pen and collage, amongst other materials.
 This work has adorned a number of records, including the majority of Boredoms releases.
 Similar to the Boredoms' musical direction, Eye started incorporating a much more psychedelic, calmer approach into his work, evident on the covers of many of the later Boredoms albums.
 Drawing as much from Japanese mythology as it does from his musical influence, such as early punk imagery, his work aims to complement the music as well as to provide another dimension to the sound.
 Eye also drew a comic strip in 1991, titled Frogleg Burning-X Comix Death.

-Eye worked on the covers of the Beck albums Sexx Laws, Midnite Vultures, and Stray Blues - A Collection of B-Sides.
+Eye worked on the covers of the Beck records Sexx Laws, Midnite Vultures, and Stray Blues - A Collection of B-Sides.

 When discussing Eye's unique art style, Stylus Magazine writer Mike Powell commented:

 Eye has presented his work at MoMA/PS1 in New York, in the Music is a Better Noise, and the Volume: Bed of Sound exhibitions.